 Diane and Eleanor’s courageous move was long overdue.
 Linden was the first school designed specifically to put the considerable research and theory about girls’ learning styles and development into practice.
 Linden’s founders incorporated this theory into all aspects of the school’s structure and programming, from the procedures of its Board of Trustees to the physical set-up of each classroom.

-Today is testimony to its founders’ determination.
+Today, The Linden School stands as a testimony to its founders’ determination.
 Diane and Eleanor were recognized for their groundbreaking work in girls’ education with an Honorary Doctorate from York University in 2007, a landmark year for Linden as the school celebrated its fifteenth birthday.
-(Read excerpt from Diane Goudie's speech at York University and related article, Educators tell graduands to convert passion into action.)
+(Read excerpt from Diane Goudie's speech at York University.)